Emyrk/nampower/EVENTS.md

 Fire when a spell cast applies an aura.
 "Self" covers casts that land on the active player (including cases where the active player is the caster with no explicit target); "Other" covers all other targets.

 These events are gated behind the `NP_EnableAuraCastEvents` CVar (default 0).
 Set it to `1` to enable.
-**Note:** some auras do not have spell effects and won’t trigger these events; the BUFF/DEBUFF gain events are the only way to track those.
+**Note:** some auras do not have spell effects and won't trigger these events; the BUFF/DEBUFF gain events are the only way to track those.

 These events are primarily intended for basic tracking of aura applications when buff/debuff caps prevent normal GAINS events from firing.

+#### Multi-Target Behavior
+These events fire separately for each target affected by the spell:
+- **Self-targeting spells** (e.g., buffs with TARGET_UNIT_CASTER) trigger once on the caster
+- **Single-target spells** (e.g., healing/damage spells) trigger once on the primary target
+- **AOE spells** (e.g., area buffs/debuffs) trigger once for each affected target based on the spell's implicit targeting rules
+- For AOE enemy spells, the event fires on all targets except the caster (if the caster is in the area)

+Each event fires once per qualifying spell effect per target.
+A spell with multiple aura-applying effects will trigger multiple events for the same target.

+**Note:** There may be edge cases or bugs with certain spells where targeting logic doesn't work as expected.
+If you encounter issues with specific spells not firing events correctly or firing too many/too few times, please report them in the issues tracker.

 Parameters:
 1.  int spellId